Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## DICTIONARY DATA TYPE

 A collection of values where you identify the values using string keys.
 In C++ you would use a std::map.
+When you specify the type of dictionary you must always include "string".
+You can put any type of value into the dictionary (but not mix inside the same dictionary).

 You make a new dictionary and specify its values like this: